 Equal pay – direct discrimination

 The Equality Act retains the previous framework that was in place for Equal Pay.
-This means that in most circumstances a challenge to pay inequality and other contractual terms and conditions still has to be made by comparison with a real person of the opposite sex in the same employment (doing “like” work, “work related as equivalent” or “work of an equal value”).
+This means that in most circumstances a challenge to pay inequality and other contractual terms and conditions still has to be made by comparison with a real person of the opposite sex in the same employment (doing “like” work, “work related as equivalent” (under a job evaluation scheme) or “work of an equal value” to an employee of the opposite sex employed by the same employer or possibly an associated employer).

 However, a change in the Equality Act allows a claim of direct pay discrimination to be made, where no real person comparator can be found.
 This means that a claimant who can show evidence that they would have received better remuneration from their employer if they were of a different sex may have a claim, even if there is no-one of the opposite sex doing equal work in the organisation.
 This would be a claim under sex discrimination.

-In 2012, a landmark Equal Pay case delivered the verdict that workers now have 6 years to make an equal pay claim in the High Court (rather than 6 months to an Employment Tribunal).
+In 2012, a landmark Equal Pay case delivered the verdict that workers now have 6 years (5 years in Scotland) to make an equal pay claim in the High Court (rather than 6 months to an Employment Tribunal).

 A ruling by the Supreme Court at the end of June 2013 has effectively handed women the legal right to demand the same pay as male colleagues doing a different job of ‘equal value’.
 See more details in our new Guide here.